23 May What’s your Narrative Gap?

 Working with Kantar Millward Brown we interviewed members of executive committees in 100 different businesses drawn from the FTSE 350 as well as privately held businesses with an annual turnover of more than £100m.
 Our aim was to find out how well understood, or otherwise, they perceived their organisations to be.

-We identified seven dimensions of understanding and for each one we asked respondents how well understood they believe their organisations to be by the most relevant audiences.
+We identified seven dimensions of understanding.
+For each one we asked respondents how well understood they believe their organisations to be by the most relevant audiences.

 So, for example, when considering ‘the context and dynamics of your market’, respondents were asked to think about analysts, industry commentators, sector media and so on.